LAKSPROVI/NOVODESPAUTO/CONFIG.md

 - Consider using a CDN for static assets

 ### 8. Email Configuration
-Update the contact email in footer:
-- Replace `contato@despalto.com.br` with actual email address
+If you want to publish an email address, update the footer HTML files; email addresses were removed from the footers in this branch.

 ## Server Requirements